katy-arushi/password-keepr/README.md

 ---

 ## Features
-- Generates passwords based on user's specifications
+- ⭐️ Generates passwords based on user's specifications (uppercase, lowercase, numbers, symbols, length)
+- ⭐️ Complete login, register, logout and delete account functionality with data validation
-- Allows users to join organizations to see all an organization's passwords.
+- ⭐️ Allows users to join organizations to see all an organization's passwords.
-- Allows an organization to add users to view their **passwordb** secure accounts.
+- ⭐️ Allows an organization to add users to view their **passwordb** secure accounts.

-### Stretch Features Included
-- Delete account functionality.
-- Login, register, logout.
-- Data validation for login and register.

 ### Future Features
 - Fully implement responsive design for mobile and tablet.